CKs-Technology-News/PrivacyTools/README.md

 - [Manyverse](https://www.manyver.se/) – A social network app using the SSB protocol (Secure Scuttlebutt) where you can write posts and share with friends nearby or over the internet.
 - [Mastodon](https://joinmastodon.org/) – [Mastodon](https://joinmastodon.org/) is a decentralized microblogging engine.
 - [Minds](https://github.com/Minds) – Free and open-source [platform](https://www.minds.com/) to launch your digital brand, social network and mobile app.
-- [Misskey](https://misskey.ai/) – Federated social network similar like what Facebook offers.
+- [Misskey](https://misskey.ai/) – Federated social network similar like to what Facebook or Twitter offers.
 - [Movim](https://movim.eu/) – The social platform shaped for your community and that federates with the others.
 - [Nostr](https://stacker.news/items/6830) – A new social network protocol.
 - [Okuna](https://www.okuna.io/) – Open source, zero tracking, zero spying and zero ads social network.